↑

 Print Pin

-Hummingbird Bundt Cake with Cream Cheese Glaze will be the star of your party!
-This delightfully moist cake is made with bananas, pineapple, pecans and spiced with cinnamon, cloves and nutmeg - every bite of this easy cake is pure bliss!
+This delightful Hummingbird Bundt Cake has a moist crumb, rich flavor and stunning presentation – a true celebration of sweet, spice and everything nice!
+Made with bananas, pineapple, pecans and spiced with cinnamon, cloves and nutmeg – every bite of this easy cake is pure bliss!

 Course Dessert